blue2609/OmniaCam/appProgrammingReadme.md

 The app will then extract patient data from the `[patient_information]` passed to it and will create folders to save images taken for those patients.
 The patient data will then be used to name the corresponding patient folders/images inside the device storage system.

 In order to achieve this, several cordova plugins were utilised.
-However, only 2 of them are essential to the core functionality of the app:
+Each of them is  essential to the core functionality of the app.

 &nbsp;